sebastianspicker/phyphox-arduino-classroom-kit/.github/ISSUE_TEMPLATE/bug_report.md

 This page keeps the current bug_report guidance concise after earlier rough notes.

 ## Development
-- Reduced surprise in the the main flow release checks.
+- Kept the the main flow verification command reproducible.

 - Earlier scratch notes were compressed into the current guidance.